Please be sure to review carefully.

-Requests for general program funding MAY be considered but agencies are encouraged to look to other sources of funding for this type of support.
+Requests for general program funding MAY be considered but agencies are strongly encouraged to look to other sources of funding for this type of support.

 All organizations requesting support must demonstrate stability and have committed program support.
 Current financial statements are required.
 The organization should demonstrate that it has a healthy funding mix and/or is making progress towards diversifying its funding base.

 Funding commitments are typically awarded on a year-to-year basis.
 A grant awarded in one year does not guarantee future support.